mark-siazon/Auto-Tiktok-Messenger-Bot/README.md

 - This bot simulates real behavior but still **automates interaction**.
 Use responsibly.
 - TikTok’s layout may change — inspect HTML and update selectors if needed.
+- If using Edge, ensure **msedgedriver.exe** is installed and placed in the correct directory.